WilliamGeuns1/literate-umbrella/README.md

 # literate-umbrella
-clone repo and `pip install -r requirements.txt` afterwards run python train.py and you are good to go.
-The model will train only for 5 epochs.
-Afterwards you can see the metrics and weights in the MLflow ui. type `mlflow ui` and go to `localhost:5000`
+## How to use

+  * Clone repo and `pip install -r requirements.txt`
+  * Run python train.py the model will train only for 5 epochs
+  * Start the mlflow ui by typing `mlflow ui`
+  * Go to `localhost:5000` to see the ui

+Models can be downloaded through the ui